bielikb/xcframeworks/README.md

 ###### 1. Specify all frameworks or libraries that you want to add into .xcframework

-###### 2. Specify the outpath paht using `-output` argument.
+###### 2. Specify the outpath path using `-output` argument.
 Don't forget to add `.xcframework` extension to your output path.

 ```
 xcodebuild -create-xcframework \
            -framework My-iOS.framework \
-           -debug-symbols <absolute path to dSYM or BCSymbolMaps folder in the xcarchive>
+           -debug-symbols <absolute path to dSYM or BCSymbolMaps folder in the xcarchive> # available from XCode 12.0+
            -framework My-iOS_Simulator.framework \
-           -debug-symbols <absolute path to dSYM or BCSymbolMaps folder in the xcarchive>
+           -debug-symbols <absolute path to dSYM or BCSymbolMaps folder in the xcarchive> # available from XCode 12.0+
            -output My.xcframework
 ```